Euro zone bond yields tick higher as central banks hike rates

 Traders expect the European Central Bank to raise rates to a peak of just under 4% by December, according to market pricing on Thursday, from the current 3.5% level.

-The closely watched gap between Italian and German 10-year yields DE10IT10=RR was at 163 bps.
+The closely watched gap between Italian and German 10-year yields DE10IT10=RR widened slightly to 162 bps.
 Last week it hit its tightest level since April 1, below 150 bps.

 In a busy day for markets, investors will hear from ECB officials Fabio Panetta and Luis de Guindos, as well as more Congressional testimony from Powell and other Fed officials.